Appearance

 Setting up your environment

-Follow the guide below to set up your environment to execute actions with delegated wallets from your server.
+Follow the guide below to set up your environment to execute actions with wallets from your server.

 Node SDK vs. REST API

-To execute actions with delegated wallets, your server must make HTTP requests to Privy's REST API with information about your intended action and appropriate authorization details.
+To execute delegated actions with wallets, your server must make HTTP requests to Privy's REST API with information about your intended action and appropriate authorization details.

 Privy also offers a NodeJS SDK (@privy-io/server-auth